 - 5.6.1 In the event any employee becomes aware of any activities that they believe to be illegal, unethical, improper or otherwise inconsistent with;

-- this Code of Conduct;
+- this Code of Conduct:

 - the council's constitution;

-- Counter-fraud Policy;
+- the counter-fraud and corruption policy;

 - or any other council policy or procedure.

-they should report the matter to either;
+They should report the matter to;

-their line manager in the first instance where applicable or;

-- through the Council's Confidential Reporting (Whistleblowing) Policy or; - through the council's data incident reporting procedure - 5.6.2 Confidential reporting is intended to encourage and enable employees to report serious concerns confidentially regarding the deficiency in the provision of any council service without fear of reprisal or recrimination.
+- their line manager in the first instance where applicable or; - their Head of Service or Director; - their Executive Director or the Chief Executive where applicable; - through the council's confidential reporting (whistleblowing) hotline number or; - any other contact as specified in the confidential reporting (whistleblowing) policy including the council's Monitoring Officer. - 5.6.2 Confidential reporting is intended to encourage and enable employees to report serious concerns confidentially regarding the deficiency in the provision of any council service without fear of reprisal or recrimination.
 Under the Public Interest Disclosure Act 1998, employees are legislatively protected in the event they raise any concerns.
-Employees should refer to the Confidential Reporting (Whistleblowing) policy for further information.
+Employees should refer to the confidential reporting (whistleblowing) policy for further information.